Data Reliability Scoring: Impossibility Results for Reliability Scoring

-\end{proposition} Note that by \cref{prop:comparison}, each impossibility result carries over to the subsequent, refined (stronger) orderings.
-The first part of \cref{prop:impossible} establishes that no score can respect the exact-match reliability ordering across all experiment sets.
+\end{proposition} The first part of \cref{prop:impossible} establishes that no score can respect the exact-match reliability ordering across all experiment sets.
 The non-permutation condition is needed here to exclude degenerate cases such as label permutations.
-The second part further shows that even a single linearly dependent experiment is enough to make preservation of the Blackwell dominant ordering impossible.
+By \cref{prop:comparison}, these impossibility results also extend to the other orderings.
+The second part further shows that even a single linearly dependent experiment is enough to make preservation of the Blackwell ordering impossible.
 We therefore focus on the class of linearly independent experiments, $\mathcal{P}_{\text{indep}}$.
 Finally, the third part shows that no reliability score can preserve the Hamming or any other $\dist$ ordering, even under diagonally dominant misreport matrices $\mathcal{Q}_{\text{dom}}$.
 In ~\cref{sec:gram}, we thus further restrict our attention to $\mathcal{Q}_{L,\delta}$.